B.C. Agri-Business Planning Program

 - Succession/Transition Planning: development and preparation of a Farm Succession Plan

-Each activity has a list of minimum deliverables (DOCX) the Qualified Business Consultant will deliver.
+Your Specialized Business Planning or Disaster Recovery Planning project proposal may include any combination of the above eligible activities.
+Each eligible activity has a list of minimum deliverables outlined in the Program Guide that the Qualified Business Consultant will deliver.

 Please note, this program does not include funding for marketing research or marketing planning.
 For assistance with marketing funding, check out the B.C.
 Agrifood & Seafood Market Development and Buy BC Partnership programs.